Black Cat (song): Live performances

 Jackson performed the song at the opening of the 1990 MTV Video Music Awards as her debut performance on the ceremony.
 During the performance, the singer ripped open her top to expose a black bra underneath, and became highly controversial in the media for its provocative nature, considered to usher in "a new age of sexual spontaneity."
-It was viewed as the first "shocking" performance of her career due to Jackson having a virginal teenage image, in addition to the portrayal of female sexuality considered taboo at the time.
+It was viewed as the first "shocking" performance of her career due to Jackson having a virginal teenage image, in addition to the portrayal of femme sexuality considered taboo at the time.
 MTV News explained halfway through her performance, "Although this was no wardrobe malfunction, it was a nonetheless shocking move."
 It was ranked among "10 Amazing, Shocking Unscripted Moments From '90s MTV", saying "Janet Jackson ushered in a new age of sexual spontaneity on live television [...].
 It seems tame now, but it was just the beginning of the more sexualized image she took on in the '90s."
 VH1 also called it a "fiery rendition."
 Regarding the performance, Jackson explained, "In the concert, I normally open up my blouse, but for the MTV Awards we found this really neat top that had snaps instead of buttons.
 So when I undid it - the whole thing went!"

-It was performed on the Rhythm Nation 1814 World Tour, in a "pyrotechnic interpretation" which ends using illusionary magic of Jackson transforming into a panther in a cage.
+It was performed on the Rhythm Nation World Tour 1990, in a "pyrotechnic interpretation" which ends using illusionary magic of Jackson transforming into a panther in a cage.
 During the act, "menacing, feline dancers forced Jackson into a cage and covered it with a silver cloth.
 When they pulled it off, a real, live panther was prowling inside."
 The performance was also considered as "a rocker booming with guitar solos and fireworks", commended for "utilizing illusions" to entertain the crowd.
 Dave Tianen of The Sentinel added, "Shifting emotions as quickly as she shifted her head, shoulders, and hips, Jackson and crew launched into a thrashing version of "Black Cat", completed by whining guitar rifts comparable to much heavy metal."
-On the tour's opening night, Jackson stated, "The black cat, he peed - on stage!", causing her and several dancers to slip and fall while performing.
+On the tour's opening night in Miami, Jackson stated, "The black cat, he peed - on stage!", causing her and several dancers to slip and fall while performing.
 The panther, named Rhythm, was subsequently removed from the tour after the first leg due to safety concerns, as well as her own love of animals.